MLinkPlanner 2.0

 You can view Relative Rx Power vs. k-factor chart for any reflection point and any of the Main-Main, Main-Diversity, or Diversity-Main paths by clicking on the desired point in the table.
 Note that you need to specify the beam width for each of the antennas in Site A and Site B to calculate Relative Rx Power vs. k-factor chart.

 In addition to Relative Rx Power vs. k-factor, you can also display Time Delay vs. k-factor chart.
-On this plot, the relative signal delay in nanoseconds between the direct and reflected signal is displayed for each of the Main–Main, Main–Diversity or Diversity–Main paths.
-If the reflected signal delay is greater than 10-20 nanoseconds, performance problems on high capacity systems can occur.
+On this plot, the relative signal delay in nanoseconds between direct and reflected signal is displayed for each of Main-Main, Main-Diversity or Diversity-Main paths.
+If reflected signal delay is greater than 10-20 nanoseconds, performance problems on high-capacity systems can occur.

 Estimation of Specular Reflection Reduction without Using Space Diversity

-If there is specular reflection along the path and you are not going to use space diversity, the application can estimate the effectiveness of the following methods for reducing the effect of the reflected ray on the resulting signal for systems without space diversity recommended in Rec.
+If there is specular reflection along path and you are not going to use space diversity, application can estimate effectiveness of following methods for reducing effect of reflected ray on resulting signal for systems without space diversity recommended in Rec.
 ITU-R P.530-17:

 -